 To mitigate loan concentration risk, the Credit Union has developed preferred loan type and loan industry concentration ranges.
-The development of loan concentration ranges balances risk with satisfying needs of the Credit Union membership, and is periodically reviewed and approved by CRCo and RCo.
+The development of loan concentration ranges balances risk with satisfying needs of the Credit Union membership and adherence to policies.
+Loan concentration ranges are periodically reviewed and approved by CRCo and SRCo.